nirgluzman/React-Native-MealsToGo/README.md

 https://styled-components.com/

-- Styled-Components is a library for React that allows you to write your CSS directly in your javascript.
+- `Styled-Components` is a library for React that allows you to write your CSS directly in your javascript.
+- `yarn` is required for installation, as it seems that `npm` does not work correctly for this package.

 ```bash
 yarn add styled-components